Hiring an Executive Coach? Here Are 9 Questions to Ask

 8. What can I do to get the most out of working with you?

-This not only shows you are interested and committed (every coach wants to know that), it also will tell you if they’ve thought through their expectations of you and how you can be most effective.
+This not only shows you are interested and committed (every executive coach wants to know that), it also will tell you if they’ve thought through their expectations of you and how you can be most effective.
 In addition, this is a chance to evaluate whether you can (or are willing to) do what it takes to make this work.

-This is a great question that can help inform your decision.
-If it were me, I would say something like, “I know I provide more one-on-one coaching time than any of my colleagues and I am available as needed between calls any time.
-I also know I have more business experience than most coaches, so I tend to ask fewer questions and do more strategizing with my clients.
-My goal is to connect dots, and my experience enables me to understand patterns and see around corners, so I can help you proactively before you get there.”
-I might also say something like, “I help leaders integrate into new roles and get promoted when the time is right.
-I turn down the jobs where a company is making a last-ditch effort to save someone before firing them.
-That is because I work with champions and I like to win.”
-You want a coach who is brutally honest with this question and isn’t disingenuously tailoring it all to you.
-I know my answer will cost me a few clients and I’m completely comfortable with that.
-The ones who stick are the ones who will get the most benefit out of what I provide.
+This is a great question to inform your decision.
+I would say something like, “I provide more time than most of my colleagues and I am available as needed between calls any time.
+I also have more business experience than most coaches, so I tend to blend consulting with coaching.
+My experience enables me to see around corners, so I can help you avoid pitfalls.”
+I might also say something like, “If you’re struggling with something I’ve seen 11 times, I’m more likely to roll up my sleeves and help build a plan than ask you to reflect on your feelings.”
+You want a coach who is brutally honest with this question and isn’t disingenuously tailoring it to you.
+I know my answer will cost me a few clients and I’m comfortable with that.
+The ones who stay will get the most benefit out of what I provide.

 Taking the time and energy to really vet your coach will ensure you find the best person to help you see results.
 A coach can help chart the path, but it ultimately comes down to whether you are willing to do the work.
 Even a rockstar coach cannot guarantee results if you are not ready to get to work.